aleszu/oilandwater/README.md

 3. To add interactivity to your map, play with the "widgets" function.
 Add a "histogram" pulled from one of your columns, like "net_loss_barrels," and a "category" from the "iyear" column.

 4. What other geographic information might be helpful?
 Let's add in the shapefiles for the U.S.'s crude oil pipelines.
 Those can be found in a [zip](https://www.eia.gov/maps/map_data/CrudeOil_Pipelines_US_EIA.zip) from the [U.S. Energy Information Administration](https://www.eia.gov/maps/layer_info-m.php).
+We can also add a [shapefile](https://undark.carto.com/tables/pipeline_10_19_2016/public) of the proposed DAPL route.

 5. Extra points if you can track down and plot the shapefile for the Standing Rock reservation.

-Read the full story on Undark [here](https://x.
+Read the full story on Undark [here](https://undark.org/article/oil-pipeline-safety-dakota-access-standing-rock/).

 ![alt text](http://aleszu.com/workshops/carto-oilwater.png)